Meteorological history of Hurricane Wilma: Peak strength and first landfall

-Shortly after peaking in intensity, the coldest cloud tops surrounding the eye warmed slightly and an outer eyewall began to develop, signifying an eyewall replacement cycle was occurring.
-By late on October 19, the winds in Hurricane Wilma decreased to 160 mph as the inner 5 mi wide eye weakened and the wind field expanded.
-Early on October 20 the hurricane weakened to Category 4 status after the small, inner eye dissipated and the 45 mi wide outer eyewall became the dominant eye.
-At the time, the pressure measured 892 mbar, the second-lowest known pressure for a Category 4 hurricane (Super Typhoon Judy had an 887 mb pressure at peak intensity), and Wilma retained the large eyewall as it turned northwestward.
-Initially, the hurricane was forecast to re-intensify into a Category 5 hurricane, with one forecast predicting it to make landfall on the Yucatán Peninsula with winds of 165 mph, though Wilma remained a strong Category 4 hurricane as it tracked northwestward.

-Steering currents remained weak, though a series of troughs eroded the high-pressure system across the Gulf of Mexico, resulting in a turn towards the north-northwest.
-Environmental conditions remained favorable, with the eye becoming more distinct early on October 21.
-At about 2145 UTC on October 21, Wilma made landfall on the island of Cozumel with winds of 150 mph.
-It weakened slightly as it continued northwestward, and struck the Mexican mainland near Puerto Morelos, Quintana Roo, at 0330 UTC on October 22, with winds of 135 mph and gusts of up to 170 mph.
+Shortly after peaking in intensity, Wilma began to undergo an eyewall replacement cycle, which lasted about 24 hours.
+During that time, the coldest cloud tops surrounding the eye warmed slightly, and an outer eyewall developed.
+The inner eye weakened and dissipated while the 45 mi wide outer eyewall became the dominant eye.
+Wilma fell to Category 4 intensity by 00:00 on October 20, although it still had a minimum central pressure of 892 mbar.
+The wind field expanded as Wilma moved northwestward through the western Caribbean, after a series of troughs eroded the ridge over the Gulf of Mexico.
+The eye became more distinct early on October 21.
+At about 21:45 that day, Wilma made landfall on the island of Cozumel with winds of 150 mph, making it a strong Category 4 hurricane.
+The hurricane weakened slightly as it continued northwestward, and struck the Mexican mainland near Puerto Morelos, Quintana Roo, at 0330 UTC on October 22, with winds of 135 mph and gusts of up to 170 mph.

-Second landfall and dissipation
+United States landfall and dissipation

 On October 22, the mid-level ridge to the north of Wilma essentially dissipated, leaving the hurricane drifting northward across the northeastern Yucatán Peninsula.
 As the hurricane moved further inland, the eye became cloud-filled as the deepest convection began to warm, and the winds gradually weakened during its passage over land.
 About 26 hours after making landfall on Cozumel, Wilma emerged into the southern Gulf of Mexico near Cabo Catoche with winds of about 100 mph.
 Upon reaching open waters, reconnaissance aircraft reported the remains of an inner eyewall and an outer eyewall oscillating between 70 and 90 mi in diameter.
 Convection deepened around the eyewalls, and the inner core of convection, which had previously become disrupted over land, became slightly better defined.